 IVC filters are placed in patients who are at risk of developing blood clots in their legs.
 People who have an increased chance of developing blood clots are those:

-- Who are diagnosed with deep vein thrombosis
+- Diagnosed with deep vein thrombosis

 - Who have pulmonary embolisms

-- Who are trauma victims
+- Who have experienced trauma